Stanisław Kostka Starowieyski: Interwar period

-On August 24, 1921, Stanisław married Maria Szeptycka (1894–1976) in Łabunie, officiated by his godfather, Father Franciszek Starowieyski.
+On 24 August 1921, Stanisław married Maria Szeptycka (1894–1976) in Łabunie, officiated by his godfather, Father Franciszek Starowieyski.
 The young couple moved to the estate of Łaszczów, which was owned by Aleksander Szeptycki, Maria's father.
 The family manor had been completely devastated by wartime, and the pair had to live in a modest outbuilding.

 Maria and Stanisław had six children.
-Although both of them came from wealthy families, they did not intend to rebuild the burnt estate, recognizing that in the face of widespread poverty, their funds should be invested to serve family members and the indigent.
+Although both of them came from wealthy families, they did not intend to rebuild the burnt estate, recognizing that in the face of widespread poverty, their funds should be invested to serve the indigent and in favor of the training of Christian lay apostolate.
 As the family grew, their outbuilding was gradually transformed into a residential building.

 Stanisław did not resume law study, but eventually completed an agricultural course.
 At that time, the couple was giving to charity and engaged in local activism, such as: